mstksg/inCode/copy/entries/machines-3.md

 the same time step, and the integral and the derivative have to be calculated with the same time step.
 If they are fed different time steps, then we aren't really calculating a real second derivative or a real integral of a derivative anymore.
-We're just calculating random numbers.
+We're just calculating arbitrary numbers.

 Anyways, if you have taken any introduction to calculus course, you'll know that the integral of a derivative is the original function --- so the integral